fpereiro/teishi/readme.md

 `limit should be in range {min: 0, max: 100} (page size) but instead is LIMIT`, where LIMIT is the actual value of `limit`.

 Why didn't we do this for every rule?
 In practice, the `to` field is usually self-explanatory.
 When this is not the case, use two names instead of one.
+The second name will give additional information about the `to` value.

 From now on we will refer to `name` as `names`.